The Finnish hydrogen sector

 Project development in Finland calls for working dialogue with local stakeholders, energy companies, grid operators, municipalities and environmental authorities.
 Key development activities include environmental assessments, securing of land rights and electricity supply, spatial planning and permitting, as well as the conclusion of project agreements.

-Finland has no "one-stop-shop" permit for hydrogen electrolysers, and the permitting practices are just starting to develop.
-Several individual permits and statements from different state and municipal authorities are required, with limited procedural coordination in place.
+Finland has no "one-stop-shop" permit for hydrogen electrolysers.
+Several individual permits and statements from different state and municipal authorities are required, with limited procedural coordination in place, but the permitting practices are becoming more established as more projects enter the permitting phase.

-Green hydrogen development, however, enjoys some of the procedural privileges and supportive measures for renewable energy.
+Clean hydrogen development further enjoys some of the procedural privileges and supportive measures for renewable energy.
 This includes a recently adopted procedural priority to green transition projects between 2023-2028 in administrative courts and the Regional State Administrative Agency.